Adri6336/EnKryptos/README.md

 Extract it and run the .exe file within.
 Don't move the executable -- it's got a lot of necessary parts hidden within the folder (makes it easier for you to find the right file).

-# Using Enkryptos as Script
+# Using Enkryptos as a Script

 1. pip install pyAesCrypt
 2. Download sourcecode and seed.ksf.
 Put both files in the same directory.